Once the promised land, a Lake Pepin village now is a favorite day trip.

 A few shops close for a day early in the week, but most are open daily through October, then weekends through Christmas; they close for winter and reopen for weekends in March.

-Non-motorcyclists may want to avoid the spring and fall benefit Flood Runs, when thousands of bikers circle Lake Pepin.
-In 2016, they're April 16 and Sept.
-17.
+Non-motorcyclists may want to avoid the April and November benefit Flood Runs, when thousands of bikers circle Lake Pepin.

 © Beth Gauper

 There's camping in Stockholm's Village Park, right on Lake Pepin.
-It's $14 for tents, $18 for RVs, first-come, first-served.
+It's first-come, first-served.
 There are toilets but no showers and no sewage station for RVs.

 Dining: The Stockholm Pie & General Store Company serves dessert pies made from scratch and also pot pies and quiche.
 In the general store, pick up cheeses and Wisconsin wines and beers, including those from New Glarus.